Samar Mubarakmand: 1971 War and Atomic Bomb Project

 After three years as Director DTD, Mubarakmand was promoted to Director General DTD in 1994.
-In 1995, he was given the responsibility of Member Technical PAEC, which he held till the year 2000.
-During the five-year tenure, Mubarakmand, apart from looking after the classified side of the Technical Program of PAEC, also became responsible for the optimal functioning of the centers of Nuclear Medicine, Agriculture, PINSTECH and New Labs.
+In 1995, he was given the responsibility of Member Technical PAEC, which he held until the year 2000.
+During the five-year tenure, Mubarakmand, apart from looking after the classified side of the Technical Program of PAEC, also became responsible for the optimal functioning of the centres of Nuclear Medicine, Agriculture, PINSTECH, and New Labs.
 At New Labs, Mubarakmand and a team of PAEC’s Scientists and Engineers were able to establish and commission Pakistan’s first reprocessing plant for burnt reactor fuel.
 This led to the production of metallic plutonium at the facility in the year 2000.

 Several areas were visited and studied with the help of senior geologists of the PAEC.
 Chairman Ishfaq Ahmed eventually selected the Chaghai site for conducting Pakistan’s nuclear hot tests.
 Mubarakmand supervised the installation of diagnostic equipment and other nuclear testing safety infrastructure.

 In 2005, Mubarakmand eulogized his memories in an interview with Hamid Mir's Capital Talk television show and said:

 "I visited the first weapon-testing laboratories (WTL) at (Chagai District) for the first time in 1981....
 When the science experiments were to be conducted, our science teams went there on 20th May, and again on 28th May, in the early morning, the WTL iron-steel tunnels were (electronically) plugged in and the preparation for the tests' experiments were complete, and on 28th May, around 15:15hrs, was the time selected for testings.
 So, at that time, at around 14:45hrs, some of our high profiled guests arrived to witness the (science) experiments that were soon to be tests, and Qadeer Khan was also one of them....
 It was the first visit of his life to any of Chagai's Weapon-testing laboratories.
 (Abdul Qadeer) came at the invitation of the Chairman of the PAEC, Ishfaq Ahmad, and (Abdul Qadeer) arrived 15 minutes prior to the (science) experiments that were to be conducted..."